mweagle/phi-accrual-detector/README.md

 * Out-of-process 'worker' event sources
    * Did that job handler crash?

-The suspicion level adjusts with the recorded event history, which makes it more resilient to event sources that [sawtooth](./test/charts/degrading-signaler.html) into stability.
+The suspicion level adjusts to the recorded inter-event periods, which makes it more resilient to event sources that [sawtooth](/test/charts/degrading-source.html) into stability.

 Usage